 Read more about this dynamic tension here, and apply it to your drone photography today.

 Processing Your Drone Photography

 Editing your drone photography can be done using a multitude of different applications, programs and post-processing software.
-You can use these programs to add an array of different styles from many different tools.
+You can use these programs to add an array of different styles from many other tools.

-These images need to have different exposure values.
+You need an odd number of images that have different exposure values.
 A correct (or as close as possible) exposure is your base, and the others need to show an array of over and underexposed images.

-HDR image programs stack these images together and pull detail from the shadows and highlights.
-These are parts of the image that are either over or underexposed.
-Read more of the HDR information here.
+HDR image programmes stack these images together and pull detail from the shadows and highlights.
+Check out our article to learn about the best free HDR programmes.